Visit Mexico’s beautiful Yucatan Peninsula

 Do I need to speak Spanish to visit Mexico?

 As far as Quintana Roo goes, if you stick to the more touristic parts, you should be fine with very basic Spanish.
-If you want to venture off the beaten path, be advised most people in the pueblos (small towns) won’t speak any English.
+If you want to venture off the beaten path, be advised most people in the pueblos (small towns) speak little to no English.

 Let’s make this inbox official